 Julian Apple Pie Festival

 The town of Julian is famous for its annual Apple Pie Festival.
 Every year, thousands of visitors flock to this quaint, historic town for a taste of their apple pie.
-During the off season, you can still enjoy a visit to this mountain village that is the closest thing to the East Coast you will see in California.
+During the

 Wine tasting in Temecula

 Southern California’s wine vineyards are located in Temecula, over an hour northeast of San Diego.
 Most vineyards offer tasting specials or gourmet lunches during the day.
 Some have live music or special events at night.
 Not sure which vineyard to visit?
 Stop by your base ITT office and get a ticket for the horse-drawn trolley ride that takes you to multiple vineyards all in one day!

 Balboa Park in San Diego

 Just up the hill from Balboa Naval Medical Center, Balboa Park is the cultural center of San Diego.
 The beautiful buildings were designed for a 1915 Exposition.
 The vast park contains numerous attractions, including the San Diego Zoo, art and history museums, Shakespeare Theater, a science center, and fancy restaurants.
 It’s also a great place for outdoor concerts.

 This small mountain town is a picturesque location for skiing, hiking, rock climbing, or camping.
 If you visit in winter, be prepared for some of Southern California’s only snow!
 During the rest of the year, it is a quiet mountain retreat with gorgeous views.

 Don’t miss the big-ticket parks in Southern California